Regions

 }

-During deployment, the CLI uses app.regions if present; otherwise it falls back to app.primary_region.
+During deployment, Andasy uses app.regions when present; otherwise it falls back to app.primary_region.

 Using --region and ANDASY_REGION